-Chile is one of the 35 countries in the world where opening a business takes the least time.
-According to the World Bank’s Doing Business 2018 ranking, setting up a company in Chile is quicker than in, for example, the United States.
+Chile is one of the 57 countries in the world where opening a business takes the least time.
+According to the World Bank’s Doing Business 2020 ranking, starting a company in Chile is quicker than in, for example, Germany.

 Companies must, in general, be established by public deed before a public notary.
 The deed specifies matters such as the type of company, its field of activity, its partners and their respective equity contributions, how profits will be distributed and how the partners will answer for any losses.